atindra305/ExpenseManager2.1-Final/README.md

 # Further changes to be made soon.
 The code contains a few bugs that would be fixed soon.
 The code contains problems in loading list view, and some UI issues.
+Changes will be made soon after the exams get over.